Across the globe, organizations are struggling with one essential hiring metric, i.e., talent retention.

 Employee retention is a primary concern as it is critical for growth especially if the people jumping are highly talented where much time and money already invested in nurturing them.
 Not only they cost more to the company, but it also requires new employees to take two years to reach the same level of productivity.

 Living in a digital age and using immense technology in everyday lives, both companies and job seekers can quickly figure out optimal employer based on preferences, values, and passions.
-That is the reason why it is high time to critically access how attractive or appealing it could be by following few approaches.
+That is the reason why it is high time to critically access how attractive or appealing it could be by following a few approaches for employee retention.

 An individual is very much concerned regarding his image and work at the organization level.
 Feedback plays an essential role in impacting an individual in any company.
-It is very crucial for the managers to keep track on the main pulse of their organizations, i.e., employees by ensuring that they feel productive, invested and appreciated.
+The managers must keep track of the main pulse of their organizations, i.e., employees by ensuring that they feel productive, invested and appreciated.

 Most people are very much comfortable to share ideas as well as receive criticism when an environment that promotes feedback exists.
 The real-time monthly feedback, transparent scorecard mechanism, and real-time improvements help to motivate employees to self-govern their performance.

-The culture fit should be an organized combination of competing for the idea along with the guiding philosophy behind it which is a crucial component for employee retention.
+The employee retention culture should be an organized combination of competing for the idea along with the guiding philosophy behind it which is a crucial component for employee retention.
 There is not any single formula to build a creative and engaging company culture.

 Companies should provide flexible work schedules and remote access to their employees to value work-life balance which also helps in saving time and fuel.
 Companies can also offer perks of building a strong culture of entrepreneurship to help employees meet their career goals.